ubaldot/vim-poptools/README.md

 to have a preview window in your grep result list, but not in the recent files list.

+Syntax highlight in the preview can be handy, but it may slow down the user experience.
 You can avoid using syntax highlight in the preview window by setting `g:poptools_config['preview_syntax'] = false`.
 This is useful in case you are encountering troubles when using the preview window.
+The match are still highlighted.

-All the boolean values in the `g:poptools_config` are set to true as default.
+All the boolean values in the `g:poptools_config` are set to `true` as default.

 It follows an example of configuration: